fossasia/wp-tweet-feed-plugin/readme.txt

 Fewer "could not connect to Twitter" messages, new links (reply, retweet, favorite), new follow button, and avatar fixes

 == Changelog ==

+= 2.3.11 =
+* Better linking of URLs, especially handling of punctuation at end of URLs
+* More efficient regex for link parsing
+* Link FTP links
+* Link E-Mail addresses

 = 2.3.10 =
 * Update feeds and links to Ran.ge